Method Syntax

 because methods have a clear receiver—the type of

-. - Given the receiver
+self. - Given the receiver

 and name of a method, Rust can figure out definitively whether the method is